wangyuefan21/introduction2RelationalJoins/README.md

 ### Concept

-`LEFT JOIN` will return all records from the left table (i.e. the table you list first in the `JOIN`) and only matching records from the right (i.e. second) table.
+`LEFT JOIN` will return all records from the left table (i.e. the table you list first in the `JOIN`) and only match records from the right (i.e. second) table.

 <img src=figures/left_join.png width=300>